 Promethean’s 2019 State of Technology in Education Report revealed that 75 percent of school leaders believed budgetary restrictions would impact their ability to realise school strategy.
 Furthermore, 46 percent of school leaders voiced their opinion that budgetary restrictions would have an impact on student learning in the year ahead and beyond – and it’s fair to say that these remain key concerns in 2020.

 During the temporary shift to distance learning, schools across the country took a close look at the resources available to them and how they could support students learning from home.
-With many students now back in the classroom but temporary closures still possible, it remains important that schools stick to their current edtech strategy rather than being reactive, and they should help teachers to make the most of technology solutions which are familiar.
+With many students now back in the classroom but temporary closures still possible, it remains important that schools stick to their current edtech strategy rather than being reactive, and they should help teachers to make the most of technology solutions that are familiar.

-If distance learning taught us anything, it’s that learning in classrooms is the most effective setup for students and teachers alike, and will continue to be the norm in the long term.
+If distance-learning taught us anything, it’s that learning in classrooms is the most effective setup for students and teachers alike, and will continue to be the norm in the long term.
 So, what can schools do to make the most of existing classroom solutions without additional cost?
 Here are 5 top tips for getting the most out of your edtech investments:

 1. Complete an edtech audit – carry out a review of all the edtech in your classrooms as well as those related to distance learning, and determine what is used and what is not needed.
 This way you will have a better idea of what your school edtech estate looks like and what is most valuable.